Tower Bridge: Structure

 The two side spans are suspension bridges, each 270 ft long, with the suspension rods anchored both at the abutments and through rods contained within the bridge's upper walkways.
 The pedestrian walkways are 143 ft above the river at high tide and accessed by lifts and staircases.
+These walkways were designed as cantilever bridges for a distance from each tower of 55 feet, with girders bridging the 120 feet between the ends of the cantilevers.